oVirt/ovirt-site/source/develop/developer-guide/migrating_to_github.md

 Starting in December 2021, the oVirt project started decommissioning self-hosted infrastructure in favor of more widely used services.
 This guide is meant to help project maintainers with migrating from Gerrit to GitHub as main repository.

+*Note:* For a quick setup, you can use the [template repository](https://github.com/oVirt/gerrit-to-gh) that includes a README notice, GitHub Actions as well as PR and Issue templates, and more.

 # Decide how to handle open reviews

 Please check the open reviews for your project at `https://gerrit.ovirt.org/q/project:<your_project>+status:open`.
 If you have no open reviews you can just continue.
 If you do have open reviews, you need to decide how to handle them: